The skin is influenced by seasonal changes winter to spring & summer calling for change in skin care routine.

 Step 1: Cleansing

 Opt for light—yet effective—cleansing solutions like micellar water.
 Cleanse your skin every night to remove dirt, pollutants, make-up, sweat and oil secretions.
 Select cleansing gel for dry skin, cleansing milk for combination skin, or face wash for oily skin and medicated cleanser for acne-prone skin.
 Don’t wash the face with soap and water more than 2 or 3 times a day.
 Alkaline soaps can disrupt the normal pH balance.
+Unlike drugstore soaps that contain a huge amount of fragrance and parabens, natural and organic soaps contain only natural ingredients and help to avoid skin irritations and rashes.
+Depending on the skin type, the choice can vary from soaps that contain goat milk to those that have aloe vera in their consistency.
+Dry skin can be taken care of with the help of soaps that have a high level of natural fatty acids, like natural goat milk soaps or the ones that contain shea butter.
+However, those who have oily skin can use soaps that contain aloe vera or cucumber and unclog the pores while removing excess oil from the skin.

 When the weather turns too dry, get your hands on a product that boosts plumping and firming or something with soothing ingredients to diminish redness or irritation.
 Don’t apply facial scrub on pimples, acne or rash.
 Select cleansing gel for dry skin, cleansing milk for combination skin, or face wash for oily skin and medicated cleanser for acne-prone skin.